 Bail LZ's: PG/HG 31.871923° -106.507787° PG only 31.882664° -106.507055°

-WARNING: Pilots must have expert launching skills!
+WARNING: Pilots must have expert launching skills to use this site!
 Do not attempt to fly this site if you cannot safely launch from a 45 degree sloped postage-stamp!

 Lee's Lookout is one of our better west-facing sites for flying in the Franklin Mountains State Park.
 It is named after local pilot Lee Boone, the discoverer of the site.
 It is a vertical (12) minute hike from the Transmountain Pass highway (SR #375).
 As pilots will enter the Park, they must be registered and have paid the daily use fee (or have a Texas State Park pass).
-Here is the info for registration and passes, go here.
+For registration and passes go to the Park registration site.

 Lee's Lookout may be flown when:

 1.)
 It is too weak to launch from Agave.

 2.)
 Wind direction at Santa Teresa (the National Weather Service location in our region) is west to southwest (PG only).